HCL-TECH-SOFTWARE/digital-experience/docs/get_started/plan_deployment/traditional_deployment/wcm_env/wcm_ai_analysis.md

 ### Configuring an AI class for a custom content AI provider

 Only administrators can configure an AI class to use a custom content AI provider.

+!!!note
-Note that if you wish to connect to an AI provider (such as LiteLLM) that is API-compatible with OpenAI models, you may be able to use the default provider class and just change its configuration parameters (see below).
+	If you wish to connect to an AI provider (such as LiteLLM) that is API-compatible with OpenAI models, you may be able to use the default provider class and just change its configuration parameters (see below).

 1. Write the custom content AI provider class by implementing the ```com.hcl.workplace.wcm.restv2.ai.IAIGeneration```.
 Optionally, starting CF224, you can also implement the ```com.hcl.workplace.wcm.restv2.ai.IAITranslation``` interface.